Skip to sign in Skip to content

 Want to use Outlook in your practice?
 We’ll show you how to do it with our HIPAA-compliant Outlook guide.

 Is Outlook HIPAA compliant?
 Yes, it can be.
-However, there are several different Outlooks and choosing the right option and setting it up correctly is complicated.
+But setting it up correctly can be complicated.

 Which Outlook should you use?

-The approach you take depends on how you plan on using Outlook.
-There are basically three different Outlooks, and they all require a different approach when it comes to HIPAA compliance.
+The approach you take depends on how you plan to use Outlook.
+There are three different things people often mean by "Outlook," and each plays a different role in HIPAA compliance.

 How to set up Outlook (Microsoft 365) for HIPAA compliance

-These are the three most important things to look for when deciding on a HIPAA-compliant email solution:
+To keep things simple, here are the three key things to look for in a HIPAA-compliant email setup:

 Is Outlook HIPAA compliant?